• #

 1996 - Bunkabin is born

 The first design of our sleeper cabin was called the Original Sleeper because that is exactly what it was - original.
-As a company, we knew Frank had created something that would transform onsite living and as word spread about Frank’s design, so did the demand.
+As a company, we knew Frank had created something that would transform onsite living and as word spread about Frank’s design, demand surged.

-The growth was that significant it became clear that this product needed its own identity, and in 1996, Manchester Cabins created and trademarked Bunkabin.
+The growth was so significant it became clear that this product needed its own identity, and in 1996, Manchester Cabins created and trademarked Bunkabin.

 The original Bunkabin logo

-All this time, Manchester Cabins was busy manufacturing cabins for other companies as well as itself.
-With the success of the Bunkabin units and the demand for more sleepers from construction companies all over the UK, we needed to review our company strategy once again.
+All this time, Manchester Cabins was busy manufacturing cabins for other companies as well as for our own customers.
+With the success of the Bunkabin units and the demand for more sleepers from construction companies all over the UK, we needed to level up and keep pace with the demand.

-While Frank was away from work and sailing around the world, he read an article about a surgeon who was bleeped into work (this was a time before mobile phones) to carry out an emergency operation.
+While Frank was away from work and sailing around the world, he read an article about a surgeon who was paged to come into work (in a time before mobile phones) to carry out an emergency operation.
 The surgeon rushed to the hospital but was unable to park his car anywhere.
 Frustrated, the surgeon eventually managed to park his car and made his way to the theater to scrub in.
 However, he was so worked up about his ordeal that he was unable to concentrate and had to withdraw from the operation.

 This story vexed Frank and he set his mind to solving the problem.
 He returned to work and set about designing and pioneering a portable multi-storey car park.
 Like Bunkabin, this proved another fantastic creation, and several patents later, Frank set up a company called Another Level Car Parks, which has gone on to become another successful, problem-solving business.